adriaivanitsky/adriaivanitsky/README.md

 - ⚡ Fun fact: ...
 -->

-I am a collaborative problem-solver and I enjoy full-stack web design.
-I am also a multi instrumentalist!
-I like learning new technologies and working on diverse teams.
-I love working with others.
-Some of my strengths include excellent communication skills, adaptability, and using humor to create positive and inclusive work environments.
+I am an empathetic problem-solver and thoughtful communicator.
+I love people.
+Anything I lack in technical skill I make up for with curiosity, passion for learning, willingness to be wrong, adaptability, and a passion for community.
+As a lifelong musician I am excited to bring my creativity to a new field, and work together with others to bring ideas to life that would not have been possible alone.

 * Languages: JavaScript, HTML/CSS
 * Frameworks/Libraries: React, jQuery, Bootstrap